 - Concordia University, Faculty of Arts and Science, Montréal, Canada

 - Swarthmore College, Dept. of Psychology, Pennsylvania, USA

 - University of Padova, Dept. of General Psychology, Italy

 - University of Valencia, Dept. of Psychopathology, Spain

 - Hacettepe University, Dept. of Psychology, Turkey

-- Interdisciplinary Center (IDC) Herzliya, Baruch Ivcher School of Psychology, Israel
+- Reichman University (IDC) Herzliya, Baruch Ivcher School of Psychology, Israel

 The GGtude platform is based on cognitive behavioral therapy (CBT) models.
 CBT is a research-driven therapy that is considered the gold standard for many mental challenges including anxiety, depression, self-esteem, obsessions, and issues around sexuality.
 CBT models suggest that the way we interpret reality (our self-talk) affects how we function in the world.
 If our self-talk is mainly negative and rigid, we will experience distress, struggle to function well, and find less joy in our lives.

 This table shows a summary of the 11 peer-reviewed published studies using the GGtude platform

 (11 studies; total n=1786; 7 RCTs [in blue]; 5 countries)

 |1.||Burcin et al., (in press), Turkey||Behavior Therapy||RCT||High risk OCD||OCD|